-Maintaining your furnace can help quite a bit in the months in between furnace service appointments.
+Maintaining your furnace can help quite a bit in the time in between furnace service appointments.
 One of the easiest, and critical, ways to take care of your furnace lies in switching out your furnace filter.
-Having a clogged air filter may contribute to a host of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are each month.
+Having a dirty air filter may contribute to a host of adverse issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills every month.

 So what goes in to determining when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters normally need to be changed every month and 3 inch filters should be replaced every three months, dependent on the recommendations of the filter company.
+1 inch filters normally need to be replaced every month and 3 inch filters need to be replaced every three months, dependent on the recommendations of the filter company.

 - Home habits: if you have pets in your home, it might make sense to replace your filter more often because of pet dander.
-If a family member deals with allergies or asthma, consider switching out your home’s air filter more frequently to help potentially decrease their symptoms.
+If a family member deals with allergies or asthma, think about switching out your home’s air filter more often to help potentially decrease their symptoms.

 Now you’re probably wondering how to replace your furnace filter.
-More than likely, this will vary depending on what furnace you have, but normally:
+More than likely, this will change depending on what furnace you have, but typically:

-At Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 440-252-1375 or schedule an appointment with us online.

 - Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.